 But it is also possible to work with biologically determined factors: develop skills of emotional regulation, and thanks to this the prefrontal cortex will be strengthened, and the person will become less vulnerable to the development of anxiety states.

 Early childhood experiences play a large role in the development of anxiety disorders.
 High levels of stress and anxiety during childhood, for example, separation from a mother or living in an unstable, unsafe environment, affects brain development and human psychology.
 Such people are more vulnerable to anxiety and depressive disorders in adulthood.

 Different types of anxiety disorders manifest in adulthood is not spontaneous.
 There are provocative, trigger situations: the transition to a new job, the birth of a child, a divorce, the loss of something meaningful.
-External stresses activate the hypothalamic-pituitary system at the biological level, the cognitive system at the psychological level, and along with with them – disturbing ideas about themselves, the world, and people.
+External stresses activate the hypothalamic-pituitary system at the biological level, the cognitive system at the psychological level, and along with them – disturbing ideas about themselves, the world, and people.
 The complex biopsychosocial machine begins to work, and anxiety disorder develops.